qmk/qmk_firmware/keyboards/lily58/keymaps/druotoni/readme.md

 ## Shutdown animation
-The Navi run sleep mode after 10 seconds in Idle mode.
+The Navi runs in sleep mode after 10 seconds in Idle mode.
 A nice (and to difficult for me to render in a gif) animation is run.
 The OLED display turns off.

 # How to build & flash

-You need to flash each side with a specific version.
-This information is set in the config.h
+You need to flash each side with a specific version based on config.h configuration.

  ## Left side (master)